 Systems, institutions, laws, and policies have a particular need for redemption.
-This is the work of the church: to care for our neighbors by stocking the food pantry and by pressuring Congress and other elected officials to change the economic system so everyone has what they need and also is able to contribute their work to the common good.
+This is the work of the church: to care for our neighbors by stocking the food pantry and by pressuring Congress and other elected officials to change the economic system so everyone has what they need including a good job.

 The Psalmist writes “the earth is the Lord’s and all that is in it” (Ps 24:1).
 God has provided abundantly for all our needs.
 There is much work to be done and many workers for the tasks.
 The gifts and efforts of every person are needed as we labor, along side God, to co-create the world God envisions for us.
 Let us work with each other, with policy makers, and with God to create an economic system that values all workers and their work.

 July 2010; revised July 2016